How it works

 Read the complete guide to survey creation for a comprehensive check-list and best practices to have by your side throughout your next survey project.

-Competitor Intelligence is one use case that we find brands are keen to conduct in their international markets.
+Competitor Intelligence is one use case that we find brands are keen to conduct as part of their international marketing strategy.
 Especially when they’re in the stages of planning their international expansion, and without a team on the ground in the new area, speaking to consumers can be one of the only ways to gauge an honest view of the current players in their sector.

 DogBuddy are one of the brands who conduct international competitor intelligence with Attest.
 They double this up with an international brand tracker, to gather data on both the success of their own brand in the 8 countries they currently operate in, and the rise and fall of local competitors in each market.